danieloliveira117/chartjs-plugin-stanford-diagram/README.md

       }]
     },
     plugins: {
+      stanfordDiagram: {
         epochsLabel: 'Samples', // Change the name of 'epochs' on the tooltip
         legendLabel: 'Number of samples (epochs) per point', // Change the color scale label text
-      stanfordDiagram: {
+        maxEpochs: 10000, // Change the max value on the scale
         regions: [
           {
             points: [ // Add points counter-clockwise